auraecosystem/jlab.org/source/pages.rst

 To use it:

-1. Enable the Container Registry for your project.
+1. Enable the Pages for your project.
         - Go to settings -> General -> expand “Visibility, project features, permissions” and check the “Wiki”
         - You can set the visibility of the pages according to the needs of your project.